fablab-fb16/christmas_soldering_2024/README.md

 Feel free to use it for your own soldering workshops.
 If you got ideas for improvement or feedback, please let us know e.g. via a github issue or email at ![email address image](/documentation/images/email.png)

 For getting a large amount of ESPs flashed efficiently, we developed a flash script plus the support to print the unique SSID+PW of each ESP on small labels with Brother QL Label Printers directly after flashing.
 Find instructions for it [here](/WLED_Firmware/Readme.md).
-This way, everyone at the event knows which Wifi Access Point belongs to his Blinking Tree.
+This way, everyone at the event knows which Wifi Access Point belongs to the own Blinking Tree.